PGlab-NIPER/Proteintox/README.md

 - ```Test_data.csv``` : Test Dataset

-## Prediction using the features calculated form R script
+## Prediction using the features calculated from R script
 ### System Dependencies for R
 * R language (64 bit)
 * make sure to add the path of R language to the sytem environment variables.